 Junker, more than anyone else, deserves credit for growing the Fiesta Bowl from its humble origins.
 By dispensing lavish gifts, picking up meals and flying cronies and pals to football games, he made the Fiesta Bowl's strident yellow blazer synonymous with hospitality.
 In so doing, according to various current and former bowl employees, he consolidated near-absolute power within the organization and began treating the bowl that paid him $688,000 last year as his own personal ATM.
 "The danger of building a business around hospitality," notes Duane Woods, "is that the very genius that got you there might also bring you down."

 Natalie Wisneski recalls that Gary Husk's Tempe home was decorated for the holidays when she paid him a visit in December 2009.
 But as the bowl's report makes clear, there was nothing cheerful about the subject they were about to discuss.
-Husk, the Fiesta Bowl's top lobbyist, had learned that
+Husk, the Fiesta Bowl's top lobbyist, had learned that The Republic was about to run a story on illegal political reimbursements.
+Wisneski, then the bowl's CFO and Junker's closest confidant in the office, had been invited to Husk's house, she told investigators, so they could prepare for an internal investigation the bowl was about to conduct -- the probe headed up by Grant Woods.

 "We're going to go through a list of questions and I want you to answer them," Husk allegedly told Wisneski as they sat at his dining room table.